Huntington University of Health Sciences

 Samuel Huntington’s accomplishments include: King’s attorney, tax collector, town-meeting moderator, justice of the peace, Norwich Connecticut; Appointed to the Superior court, 1773; Elected to provincial Upper House of Assembly, appointed to the Council of Safety, Delegate to the Continental Congress, 1776; President of the Continental Congress, 1779-81; Lieutenant Governor & Chief judge of Superior Court of Connecticut, 1784-86; Governor of Connecticut, 1786, and was re-elected every term until his death in 1796.

 In the spirit of Samuel Huntington, this institution is dedicated to the highest standard of distance education.
 I speak for myself, my fellow administrators, and faculty, when I say that Distance Learning Programs have enriched each of our lives.
-We are committed to helping you achieve your goals and making your experience with Huntington College of Health Sciences a positive one.
+We are committed to helping you achieve your goals and making your experience with Huntington University of Health Sciences a positive one.

 Dr. Arthur M. Presser